sarawebb/Cross_Matching_Catalougs/README.md

 ## 4. The full cross matched table will be outputed as a fits file:
 The fits file will be in the following format:
 **crossmatched_+ field_name + _bands + filter_band1 + _ + filter_band2 + _ +filter_band3+ _ + date + .fits**

+#  For plotting color color plots of crossmatched cats ( Plot_Color_Color.py)

+## 1. In script change the filter bands 1, 2, 3 to the same input used with Cross_Match_Photom_Cats.py

+## 2. Run from Command line for standard r-i vs g-r plot or edit newly created table for speicfic plots